Updated 12th January 2026

 The government’s 2020–2025 Dietary Guidelines for Americans recommends that men have no more than two drinks a day and women no more than one.

-For example, one study found that one or two drinks a day may help to keep your brain functioning well as you get older, maintaining things like vocabulary and word recall.
+For example, one study concluded that one or two drinks a day may help to keep your brain functioning well as you get older, maintaining things like vocabulary and word recall.

 But another study found links between drinking this amount and an increased risk of certain kinds of cancer.